SteeltoeOSS/Documentation/docs/configuration/kubernetes-providers.md

 ## Conventions

 Both of the Kubernetes configuration providers use the same conventions to search for resources.
-These conventions are designed to feel familiar and provide some working defaults while remaining configuragle.
+These conventions are designed to feel familiar and provide some working defaults while remaining configurable.

 ### Namespace